neilmb/villagefire/index.md

 **Friday night Special**

 Come dance with friends new and old!
-Decorah’s own Eric Sessions, John Goodin, and Rob Hervey will play their fiddle, guitar, and mandolin for a good old-fashioned contradance, called by Bill Deutsch.
+Decorah’s own Eric Sessions, John Goodin, and Lucas Blekeberg will play their fiddle, guitar, and mandolin for a good old-fashioned contradance, called by Bill Deutsch.

 **Sunday, June 1**